Dolly Parton’s Imagination Library, United Kingdom

 - Chairperson – a person to coordinate the effort

-- Fundraising – to sustainably identify and collect local funds
+- Fundraising – to identify and secure local sustainable funds

-- Enrollment – plan where and how to enroll children, oversee registration brochure distribution (if using) and marketing campaigns
+- Enrollment – plan where and how to enrol children, oversee registration brochure distribution (if using) and marketing campaigns

-- Database – entering new registrations, accepting pending online registrations, updating addresses, utilizing reports in the Book Order System (BOS)
+- Database – entering new registrations, accepting pending online registrations, updating addresses, utilising reports in the Book Order System (BOS)

-- Community Outreach – collaborate with other local organizations and coalitions.
-Also may collect undeliverable books from local post office.
+- Community Outreach – collaborate with other local organisations and coalitions.
+Also may collect undeliverable books from local post office

 - *TIP – Also consider engaging other community partners to build coalitions and collective impact strategies.
-Ask your Regional Director for help with ideas and informative docs.
+Ask your Regional Director for help with ideas.